qooxdoo-archive/grunt-qx/README.md

-Array of scripts to load before Qooxdoo init, each entry can have a sprintf style variable `%(<NAMESPACE>)` this will be replaced with the actual path of the libraries source folder with a source/hybrid target, when using the build target it will use '.' as replacement.
+Array of scripts to load before Qooxdoo init, each entry can have a sprintf style variable `%(<NAMESPACE>)` this will be replaced with the actual path of the libraries source folder on a source/hybrid target, when using the build target it will use '.' as replacement.

 #### options.addCss